 those invasive species that are well established and widespread in Colorado

 The Weed Rule is used to implement strategies to accomplish these objectives.

-As of 2003, the Weed List was reformatted into 3 Lists:
+As of 2003, the Noxious Weed Species ID List was reformatted into 3 Lists:

 A List Weeds

 because there are very few of them in the state.
 The idea is to prevent these